mataroa-blog/mataroa/README.md

 ## Backup

-To automate backup, there is [a script](backup-database.sh) which dumps the database and uploads it into any S3-compatible object storage cloud using the [MinIO client](https://min.io/).
-The script also needs the database password as an environment variable.
-The key needs to be `PGPASSWORD`.
-The backup script assumes the variable lives in `.envrc` like so:
+To automate backup, one can run [`backup-database.sh`](backup-database.sh) which dumps the database and uploads it into any S3-compatible object storage cloud using the [MinIO client](https://min.io/).
+This script needs the database password as an environment variable.
+The key must be `PGPASSWORD`.
+The variable can live in `.envrc` as such:

 ```sh
 export PGPASSWORD=db-password
 ```

-To restore a dump:
+To restore a database dump:

 ```sh
 pg_restore -v -h localhost -cO --if-exists -d mataroa -U mataroa -W mataroa.dump